Developing A Safety Plan

 Women cannot always avoid violent incidents.
 In order to increase safety, battered women may use a variety of strategies.

 Safety Plan for your Emotional Health and WellbeingNo matter what types of abuse you have experienced, it will have an impact on your emotional wellbeing.
 The experience of being battered and verbally degraded by your partner is exhausting and emotionally draining.
-Click here for the Safety Plan for your Emotional Health and Wellbeing.
+Click here for the Technology Safety Planning Sheet for High Tech Stalking.

-Click here to download the complete MHWSS Safety Plan.
+Click here to download the Safety Planning Tip Sheet.

 Adobe Acrobat Reader is required to view PDF documents on this web site.